ParsaAslaniYC/Lopen-Project/README.md

 wil make things better , enjoy this Beta version .

-for making a Arduflipper one Version 1.01 ,
+for making a LopenProject Version 1.01 ,

 what do you need !